burnsrichard/PieCharts/README.md

 ```
 To save the file press ctl+0.
 Press enter to confirm and then exit nano with ctl+x.

-The PieCharts link should now be accessible at taz.cs.wcup.edu/~TAZUSERNAME
+The PieCharts link should now be accessible at:

+ `taz.cs.wcupa.edu/~TAZUSERNAME`